 Student Access to External Examiners' Reports

-External Examiners’ reports are made widely available to those University and College/School Committees responsible for quality assurance.
+External Examiners’ reports are made widely available to those University and Faculty Committees responsible for quality assurance.
 The membership of these Committees will include student representatives.
-Consequently, student representatives will have access to the External Examiner’s report and College’s/School’s response to the report through the relevant committee structures and are expected to inform/contribute to the response.
+Consequently, student representatives will have access to the External Examiner’s report and Faculty’s response to the report through the relevant committee structures and are expected to inform/contribute to the response.

 External Examiners may submit separate confidential reports on a programme directly to the Vice Chancellor.
 These confidential reports are not made available to students or to the relevant University Committees.

 Drafting a Response – the Programme Director and Board of Study